2023 Most Popular Nursing Bachelor's Degree Schools in Wisconsin

 The average amount in student loans that nursing majors at Bellin College take out while working on their Bachelor's Degree is $27,755.

-Herzing University - Madison landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-Located in the city of Madison, Herzing University - Madison is a private not-for-profit school with a small student population.
+Herzing University - Madison came in at #8 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in Wisconsin ranking.
+Located in the city of Madison, Herzing University - Madison is a private not-for-profit college with a small student population.

 Of the 129 students majoring in nursing at Herzing University - Madison, 13% are male and 87% are female.